AdamHaniff/Frontend-Quiz-App/README.md

 • View the optimal layout for the interface depending on their device's screen size
 • See hover and focus states for all interactive elements on the page
 • Navigate the entire app only using their keyboard
 • Change the app's theme between light and dark
+• See their preferred color theme on first load based on their system preferences
+• Have their preferred color theme persist even after reloading the page